INVESTMENT

 Nothing contained herein should be construed as granting by implication, or otherwise, any licence or right to use any trademark displayed without the written permission of the owner.
 Statements contained in this material that are not historical facts are based on current expectations, estimates, projections, opinions and beliefs of MAIM.
 Such statements involve known and unknown risks, uncertainties and other factors, and undue reliance should not be placed thereon.
 Additionally, this material may contain “forward-looking statements”.
 Actual events or results or the actual performance of MAIM or an MA Financial Group financial product or service may differ materially from those reflected or contemplated in such forward-looking statements.
 Certain economic, market or company information contained herein has been obtained from published sources prepared by third parties.
 While such sources are believed to be reliable, neither MAIM, MA Financial Group or any of its respective officers or employees assumes any responsibility for the accuracy or completeness of such information.
 No person, including MAIM and MA Financial Group, has any responsibility to update any of the information provided in this material.

 © Copyright 2023 MA Financial Group.
 All rights reserved.
-Managed loans current as at 29 February 2024 and Assets Under Management (AUM) current as at 31 March 2024.
+All facts and figures are current as at 30 June 2024.

 This webpage is issued by MA Asset Management (Hong Kong) Limited (BR No.: 72294841 SFC CE No.: BQW293) (MAAM HK).
 MAAM HK is licenced by the Securities & Futures Commission of Hong Kong (SFC) for Type 1 (dealing in securities) regulated activity.
 MAAM HK is a wholly owned subsidiary of MA Financial Group Limited (MA Financial).
 MAAM HK’s business operations involves the marketing of funds issued by MA Financial and/or other collective investment schemes to professional investors only (as defined under the Securities and Futures Ordinance of Hong Kong (Cap.
 571) (SFO)) in Hong Kong.
 As distributor only, MAAM HK does not have any intention to establish any client relationship with any person that intends to subscribe for units in the collective investment schemes it distributes.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before making any investment decision in relation to any financial product referenced on this website (or otherwise) you should consider obtaining professional investment advice that takes into account your personal circumstances and should read the current information memorandum for the any relevant financial product.
 Any investment in a financial product on this website (or otherwise) is subject to the terms and conditions contained in the relevant information memorandum.
 Any investment in a financial product on this website, or any document accessible from this website should not be construed as investment advice or relied upon in making an investment decision.
 Information on this website does not constitute an offer or an invitation in any jurisdiction where, or to any person to whom, it would be unlawful to make such an offer or invitation.
 Neither MAAM HK nor any member of the MA Financial group guarantees repayment of capital or any particular rate of return from any product.
 Past performance is not a reliable indicator of future performance.
 Neither MAAM HK nor any member of the MA Financial Group Limited group gives any representation or warranty as to the currency, reliability, completeness or accuracy of the information contained on this website.
 All opinions and estimates included on this website are provided as at the website creation date and are subject to change without notice.
 Neither MAAM HK nor any member of the MA Financial Group Limited group make any representation or warranty, express or implied, that the information and materials contained on this website are up to date, accurate or complete.
 To the maximum extent permitted by law, neither MAAM HK nor any other person will be liable for any for any loss or claim resulting from or in connection with the website and any information contained herein.